dvouna/NYC-Public-Schools-Test-Results/README.md

+# Analyzing SAT scores in New York City

 ![image](https://github.com/user-attachments/assets/cf41583f-b791-4cc2-b954-159f19132fdb)

 This repository explores some simple data about the SAT exam.
 This test is taken by students in American high schools and is a key part of the college application process for both students and colleges.